Houston 2, Colorado 1 | Federal News Network

 |1

-Umpires_Home, Rob Drake; First, Doug Eddings; Second, Bill Miller; Third, Edwin Moscoso.
+Umpires_Home, Doug Eddings; First, Bill Miller; Second, Edwin Moscoso; Third, Rob Drake.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.